lucasaf/customers-serverless-api/README.md

   - Add global pipes and filters
   - Refactor error handler and review exception messages and HTTP status code;
   - review structure layers (thinking about DDD, hexagonal or clean arch)
+  - improve unit tests and add others like integration and E2E

 - Endpoint that performs a free text search across all customer fields;